Arunachal: CM Pema Khandu unfolds Rs 102 cr projects in West Kameng

-Guwahati: Arunachal Chief Minister Pema Khandu, during a high-level development meeting in Shergaon on Sunday inaugurated 14 infrastructure projects worth Rs 102 crore in the Kalaktang constituency of the West Kameng district.
+Guwahati: Arunachal Chief Minister Pema Khandu during a high-level development meeting in Shergaon on Sunday inaugurated 14 infrastructure projects worth Rs 102 crore in the Kalaktang constituency of the West Kameng district.

 During the meeting, Chief Minister laid the foundation stone for 21 new projects valued at Rs 126 crore in the district.